Coaches: Is Choice-Supportive Bias plaguing your ability to make good decisions and move on from bad ones? Here’s how to spot and defeat it.

 Then the season commences and you put those decisions in the marketplace.
 You begin to receive feedback and the immediate results are… not good.
 What you do at this moment could be influenced by a cognitive bias called Choice-Supportive Bias.

 Do you stick with the decision?
 How long?
 Do you defend the decision?
 How vigorously?
 Do you downplay how poor the decision is beginning to look?
 What is holding you back from admitting the decision was bad?
 These are the questions that go into defeating Choice-Supportive Bias.

 Choice-Supportive Bias is the tendency for a decision-maker to defend his/her own decision or to later rate it better than it was simply because he/she made it.
 When coaches defend a decision in the face of rising evidence that the decision was bad, that is Choice-Supportive Bias.
 When coaches exaggerate how good a decision was or downplay how bad it was, that is Choice-Supportive Bias.

 The crux of this cognitive bias is what inhibits us from moving on.
 Why do we stick to a strategy that is not working?
 Why do we continue to give minutes to a player(s) that is proving to be ineffective?
 As coaches, we often tie our self-esteem to our decision-making ability.
-When a decision goes bad it is a reflection on our judgement and intelligence and no one likes to have either of those questioned.
+When a decision goes bad, it feels like a reflection on our judgement and intelligence – and no one likes to have either of those questioned.
 Admitting you were wrong is hard.

 In efficient organizations there is no room for this, however.
 Protecting the ego of the decision-maker takes away from progress.
-Good organizations pivot away from bad decisions before bad ones do.
+Strong organizations pivot away from bad decisions before weak ones do.

 We coach in an age where data and performance quality measures are easier to obtain than ever before.
 Your decision feedback is often immediate and empirical.
 If you feel a decision “wasn’t that bad” you have tools in place to put that assertion to the test.